 NCEA Level 3 is required to enter tertiary training.
 Useful subjects include English, te reo Māori and other languages, history, classics, art history, social studies and geography.

 - accurate, enquiring, patient and persistent

 - able to keep information private

 - able to make good judgements

-- open-minded and have an awareness and understanding of a range of different cultures
+- open-minded, with an understanding of a range of cultures

 - good at planning and organising.